rabiyatahseen/databricks-training/week1/README.md

 # 🚀 Conclusion

 Week 1 I have learnt all the basics that are required. and build a strong foundation in SQL and database concepts.
 Through continuous practice and hands-on assignments, I improved my understanding of query writing, relational databases, joins, analytical SQL functions, and reporting techniques.
+Some advanced topics like Window Functions and CTEs were introduced earlier through assignments provided during the training sessions.
+Even though these topics are officially planned for later weeks, I practiced them initially to improve my understanding of SQL concepts and strengthen my overall query-writing skills through hands-on practice.
 This repository documents my learning progress and practical SQL exercises completed during the training program.